JessyWesneena/Exam-Seating-Arrangement-System/README.md

 This project ensures efficient management of exam halls, seating plans, and student data using PHP, MySQL, HTML, CSS, and JavaScript.

 # Features
--Dynamic Seat Allocation — Automatically generates seating based on the number of students and rooms.
+- Dynamic Seat Allocation — Automatically generates seating based on the number of students and rooms.
--Room & Student Management — Admins can easily add, edit, or remove student and room data.
+- Room & Student Management — Admins can easily add, edit, or remove student and room data.
--Printable Seating Plan — Generates an organized seating layout for offline reference.
+- Printable Seating Plan — Generates an organized seating layout for offline reference.
--Admin Authentication — Secure login system for exam coordinators.
+- Admin Authentication — Secure login system for exam coordinators.
--User-Friendly Interface — Simple and responsive front-end design.
+- User-Friendly Interface — Simple and responsive front-end design.
 ## 🛠️ Tech Stack

 | Category          | Technology                         |